No Way Out (2008): Storylines

 The main feud on the Raw brand heading into No Way Out was between Randy Orton and John Cena, with the two battling over the WWE Championship.
-At the Royal Rumble, Cena made a surprise return, entering as the thirtieth participant.
-Cena went on to win the match after last eliminating Triple H. The following night on Raw, Cena told Orton that he couldn't wait until WrestleMania and decided to cash in his title opportunity at No Way Out, which Orton accepted.
+At the Royal Rumble, Cena made a surprise return, entering as the 30th participant in the Royal Rumble match.
+Cena won the match after last eliminating Triple H, earning a world championship match of his choice at WrestleMania XXIV.
+The following night on Raw, Cena told Orton that he could not wait until WrestleMania and decided to cash in his title opportunity to challenge Orton for the WWE Championship at No Way Out, which Orton accepted.

 The main feud on the SmackDown brand was between Rey Mysterio and Edge, with the two battling over the World Heavyweight Championship.
 Mysterio won a Beat the Clock Challenge on the January 4 episode of SmackDown!, defeating Edge with 90 seconds to go, to earn a title shot at the Royal Rumble.
 At the Royal Rumble, Edge retained the title after his on-screen lover, SmackDown general manager Vickie Guerrero, interfered by receiving an attack for Edge by Mysterio.
 On the February 1 episode of SmackDown, Theodore Long, who was acting as the General Manager due to Guerrero's scripted injury, assigned a rematch between the two at No Way Out.
 Mysterio was injured at a live event overseas on February 13, but still chose to compete in his match.

 The main feud on the ECW brand was between CM Punk and Chavo Guerrero, with the two battling over the ECW Championship.
 On the January 22 episode of ECW, Guerrero defeated Punk to win the title after Edge interfered.
 The following week on ECW, while Guerrero was celebrating his victory, Punk, disguised as a mariachi, hit Guerrero with his guitar during Guerrero's championship celebration.
 On the February 5 episode of ECW, Punk demanded a rematch against Guerrero for the title, which Guerrero accepted the challenge for No Way Out.
 On the same night, ECW general manager Armando Estrada scheduled the first-ever Gulf of Mexico match, in which Punk defeated Guerrero by throwing him into the Gulf of Mexico.